unicef/giga-open-cost-model/README.md

     * `Cost Scenario` determines which scenario to estimate costs for; either `Minimum Cost` which finds the cheapest technology can be selected, or an individual technology can be selected which will find the costs for just that technology
     * `OpEx Years` determines the number of years that will be considered in the total cost estimates, where total cost is CapEx + OpEx * `OpEx Years`
     * `Bandwidth Demand (Mbps)` determines the expected demand at each school being considered
+    * `Use Budget Constraint` flag that allows users to specif a budget, when set will run a constrained optimization on lowest cost or single technology scenarios
     * `Project Budget (Millions USD)` sets the maximum budget for the connectivity project being analyzed, this budget is for the NPV of the project
 * **Fiber Model**
     * `Annual cost per Mbps (USD)`: the annual cost of connectivity per Mbps in US Dollars